Accounting for multiplicity in machine learning benchmark performance: Estimating state-of-the-art performance

 \section{Estimating state-of-the-art performance}

-Machine learning models are commonly evaluated and compared by their performance on data sets from public repositories, where models can be evaluated under identical conditions and across time.
-Theoretical results play an important role in machine learning research, but for the last couple of decades the success of increasingly complex models has pushed the proof towards the pudding: performance on benchmark data sets.
+Machine learning (ML) models are commonly evaluated and compared by their performance on data sets from public repositories, where models can be evaluated under identical conditions and across time.
+Theoretical results play an important role in ML research, but for the last couple of decades the success of increasingly complex models has pushed the evidence towards performance on benchmark data sets.
+In this paper, we direct attention to the reporting of state-of-the-art (SOTA) performance.
+We restrict our attention to classifier performance, but the overall mechanisms apply to other models.
+The term performance will in general refer to quantification of the classifier's ability to correctly classify the instances in a sample, and we will specify when necessary.
+Other performance measures, such as computation time, will not be addressed here.

-The numbers don't lie: if model A performs better than model B on a specific data set, that is what it did.
-But the truth that these numbers tell is limited.
-We are interested in the population performance, and the sample performance is only an estimate.
-A good estimating procedure gives a reliable result, and there are plenty of pitfalls to be aware of: Overfitting to the data set, originating from wrong use of cross-validation, data leakage and data reuse, can give overly optimistic estimates.
-An independent test set, often referred to as a hold-out set, is a sample that is not used for development of the model, and prevents overfitting.
-Competitions and challenges with prize money typically withhold the test set so that it becomes impossible for the participants to use it for training.

-The highest ranked performance on a problem is referred to as SOTA performance, and is used, among other things, as a reference point for publication of new models.
-As a specific model's performance on a test set is just an estimate of its true underlying performance, the reported SOTA performances are estimates, and hence come with bias and variance.
-The practice of hold-out test sets in competitions safe-guards against overoptimistic estimates for the individual classifiers.
-Data is often released after the competition has ended, and new methods can be compared to the SOTA performance.
+Because of the complexity of both models and their training and test samples, the performances are estimated by applying the models to data samples.
+Within the fields of research that develop, refine, test and use classifiers, the term SOTA commonly refers to the highest reported performance to date, and is used as a reference point when presenting and comparing models.
+The highest performance serves as an estimate of SOTA, although the term ``estimate'' is seldom used explicitly.
+There is an important distinction between best performance among a number of classifiers, and performance of best classifier, and this paper makes an effort to bring attention to this distinction.